najibels/FinalCapstone/README.md

 ## Daily Progress

+- 4/20(65% done)
+  - Reconfigured Repos, contollers and Services
+  - Need to work on the static pages now
+  - Cant get pass the login now
+  -

 - 4/19(65% done)
   - Took a step back application isnt running something wrong with "session factory " and "Transaction Manger"
   - Can't seem to figure it out using online resources and class mates but can't seem to figure it out.